emg1990/bank-app/README.md

       - Transfer funds to other accounts.

   - **Manage Your Accounts**:
-      - Add new accounts to your list, the account must exist on the DB.
+      - Add new accounts to your list, the account must exist on the DB (view [Mocked Account IDs](#mocked-account-ids) for examples).
         - On the far right of the Accounts header you'll find a button which will open the Add modal.
       - Edit existing accounts.
         - On the right of each account from the list you'll find a notepad icon which will open the Edit modal.